|

 However, fundamental epistemological change is taking place.

-range beyond the normal confines of a study and see the relevant
+to range beyond the normal confines of a study and see the

-movement is a good example of seeing the relevant connections
+environmental movement is a good example of seeing the relevant

-and then saying what needs to be, and can be, done.
-Indeed,
+connections and then saying what needs to be, and can be,

-it is to the eternal credit of environmental activists that,
+done.
+Indeed, it is to the eternal credit of environmental

 All in all, it is now being realised that studies, as with